SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 English 10-11
 History 11-12

-**The greedy algorithm is working very well solving the problem and it does bring the most optimal solution to the class attendance problem.**
+**The greedy algorithm is working very well in solving the problem and it does bring the most optimal solution to the class attendance problem.**

 Figure 1